crysfel/rails-api-seed/README.md

 Rails API Seed
 ===========

 This is a seed project to create a REST API using rails and mysql.
-It support login authentication using JWT, policies to handle authorization to resources,
+It support login authentication using JWT, policies to handle authorization to resources, assets stored on Amazon S3 and many more.

 Features
 --------